Complete Security for Service Providers

 Phishing and social engineering

 Cybercriminals have become more organized in their efforts to exploit users.
 It’s currently estimated that worldwide phishing sites will continue to pop up, amounting to over 290,000 domain names, costing businesses $2.1 trillion globally by 2019.
 As Figure 1 depicts, the number of connected TV users in the U.S. in 2015 and how the numbers are trending for 2019, the threat of security will only increase as more devices become ‘connected devices’.

 Phishers send emails that look authentic, making claims that a user’s account has been attacked and the company needs the user to provide IDs and passwords or bank account numbers for re-verification.
 The user feels compelled to take “preventative” steps and complies, inadvertently giving the sender full access to everything the user was trying to protect in the first place.

 Phishing attacks happen every day and will continue to occur as more than 500 billion devices will be connected to the internet by 2030.
-The chart below depicts just a fraction of the changes we can expect to see in the next three years.
+As Figure 2 illustrates, the numbers were at their lowest in Q4 2014 at 50,000 sites and has hit it’s highest number in Q1 2016 at almost 300,000 sites and this is just just a fraction of the changes we can expect to see in the next three years.
 Imagine all of the sensitive information that will be lost and the number of businesses that will be victimized as more devices become end-points.

 Is the server room locked?